 This means that ALL staff will take a 'zero-tolerance' approach to any unacceptable behaviour including 'banter' and will seek to prevent, challenge and act so that all children understand that any concerns regarding their welfare and safety will be taken seriously.
-This will encourage and promote a culture of acceptable behaviour and a safe educational environment for all children.
+Further information on this can be found in our Child Protection Policy.